 When Aonghus left he slept and so did I with my head tilted toward his face because I had fallen asleep that way.
 The next morning I woke before him and went to bathe in the lake and when I was coming out of it I saw Diarmuid sitting on a large rock looking at me.
 I walked to him and I said,

 Muadhán was strong as a bull and gentle as a kitten.
-He carried us through a river flowing too fast for our sore feet.
+He carried us through a river flowing too fast for our tired legs.
 He was a fisherman who could catch a salmon with a little berry and so in the evenings we would eat our fill of salmon sweetened by the berries they had eaten.
 At night we slept peacefully while he watched over us.
 But our rest was not to last long because one day as we were enjoying the sunshine on a hilltop Diarmuid spotted an army coming to shore from the direction of the Channel Islands.

 “What army is that” I said.